What Is Après-Ski? And the Best Places to Enjoy It

 Holidaymakers in sun loungers on the slopes at Verbier, Switzerland.Photo: Slim Aarons / Getty Images

-Where should go you go to have the ultimate post-powder experience?
-Here are the mountains with the best après-ski scene—as well as the history of the winter tradition.
+Where should go you go to have a memorable post-powder experience?
+Here are the mountains with the best après-ski scene—as well as the history of the time-honored winter tradition.

 Couple skiing on snowy mountain slope